ihavethatonvinyl/blog/content/liner-notes/jackson-browne-and-staying-alive.md

 Here’s a  slowed down version from *The Road East - Live in Japan* that you all might enjoy:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/50zeHKiazVc?si=vqga6d3flkMfSMjE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+*I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*. *Tips go toward paying writers, an editor and for site maintenance, You can also join the [Patreon](https://www.patreon.com/c/IHaveThatonVinyl)*